HuiTingChang/Entwicklung-eines-mobilen-markerlosen-Bewegungsanalysesystems/minutes/minute-2017-02-02-unified-recording.md

 The color image from kinect is striped on Yushin’s machine, while it’s ok on Nuno’s.
 No explanation found.

+### emma.ini for ApplicationData

+Yushin has started using the [inih](/inc/inih) library for handling a configuration file of the INI format.
+The [emma.ini](/EMMA/EMMA/emma.ini) file is read and used in [ApplicationData.cpp](/EMMA/EMMA/ApplicationData.cpp).
+It should also be used for initial GUI configuration as discussed on the [12th January](minute-2017-01-12.md).

 ### GUI

 Plotting could be done with [QWT](http://qwt.sourceforge.net/index.html), as some HIA employee has experience with it, or [QCustomPlot](http://www.qcustomplot.com/documentation/), if that turns out to be better/easier.